Why is the ozone layer beneficial in the upper atmosphere? | Channels for Pearson+

 1

-Understand the role of the ozone layer in the upper atmosphere: The ozone layer is a region of Earth's stratosphere that contains a high concentration of ozone (O₃) molecules.
+Understand the role of the ozone layer: The ozone layer is a region in Earth's stratosphere that contains a high concentration of ozone (O₃) molecules.
+Its primary function is to absorb harmful ultraviolet (UV) radiation from the Sun.

-Learn about ultraviolet (UV) radiation: UV radiation from the Sun is harmful to living organisms because it can damage DNA, leading to mutations and health issues such as skin cancer and cataracts.
+Learn about UV radiation: UV radiation is a type of electromagnetic radiation that can damage living organisms by causing mutations in DNA, leading to skin cancer, cataracts, and other health issues.
+It can also harm ecosystems, such as phytoplankton in aquatic environments.

-Recognize the function of ozone in absorbing UV radiation: Ozone molecules absorb most of the Sun's harmful UV-B and UV-C radiation, preventing it from reaching Earth's surface.
+Explore how ozone absorbs UV radiation: Ozone molecules absorb UV radiation, particularly UV-B and UV-C wavelengths, through a chemical process.
+This absorption prevents most of the harmful radiation from reaching Earth's surface.

 Watch next